bogdan-grozoiu/grozoiu.com/content/about/_index.md

 I am Romanian and since 2018 I live in the Netherlands with my wife, Sorina, and now two cats ^.^ During my time off I enjoy riding my bike in the surroundings of my village or traveling to places with better weather.

-I work as a Cloud Solution Architect for [Microsoft](https://careers.microsoft.com) and I am part of the [Global Partner Solutions](https://partner.microsoft.com) organization.
+I currently work as a Cloud Solution Architect with [Microsoft](https://careers.microsoft.com) Netherlands and I am part of the [Global Partner Solutions](https://partner.microsoft.com) organization, dealing with complex Azure needs.
 In my role I am helping our partners to build and deliver solutions on Azure.
 I think I may call myself an industry and technology visionary with a passion for designing complex Cloud solutions.

 It all starts with a dream or very often with a customer request and ends up with a solution that is deployed and managed on Azure.